 The MQI Video Library contains over one hundred short video clips of mathematics lessons from grades three through nine.
 These clips provide examples and benchmarks for different features of instruction and levels of quality of mathematics instruction in the United States.
 It contains video examples that have been used with teachers, administrators, professional developers, and researchers interested in improving the quality of mathematics instruction.
 Use of the video library is limited to research and educational purposes.

-Complete survey to access video library
+Complete survey to request access to the video library